Chinmayananda Saraswati: Early life and education (1916–1942)

-Although he would go on to become a celebrated spiritual teacher, in his student years, Balan, as he was known, had yet to formally accept religion.
-In the summer of 1936, he visited the eminent sage, Sri Ramana Maharshi.
-By Chinmayananda's later personal accounts, when Ramana Maharshi looked at him, he experienced a thrill of spiritual enlightenment which, at the time, he promptly rationalised away as being mere "hypnotism."
-He has also studied extensively under Tapovan Maharaj of Uttarkashi.

 Indian independence movement and imprisonment

 Approaching August 1942, in the midst of a wide-scale attempt by Indian activists to make the British "Quit India," Balan was one of the students to join in writing and distributing leaflets to stir up national pride.
 A warrant was issued for his arrest.
 When word of this reached him, he went undercover spending the next year moving around in the state of Abbottabad, out of range of British officials, and then moved to Delhi.

 In 1944, almost two years after the British had issued his arrest warrant, believing his case was long forgotten, Balan arrived in Punjab and associated himself with several freedom groups.
 He advised students on distributing leaflets and organising public strikes but was arrested and imprisoned.
 He spent several months in unhygienic conditions in prison and caught typhus.
 This caused him to be among those who were carried out into the night and tossed beside a road on the outskirts of the city, where he was found by a passing Indian Christian.
 Reminded of her son serving in the army, she took him to her home and called for a doctor, who insisted that he be taken to a hospital.